 We train a local organization in Faith’s community to provide rights-based health education and to implement child protection policies, so she and her sisters can learn about their health and human rights.

-Through this organization, we also deliver a yearlong supply of sanitary pads so the girls can stay in school during menstruation - so Faith won’t have to choose between buying bread and buying pads.
+We also deliver a yearlong supply of sanitary pads so Faith won’t have to choose between buying bread and buying pads.

-Over the past year, all of the girl’s studies have improved dramatically since they started receiving pads and health education.
-As Faith says,“we no longer miss school or worry about our periods!
+As Faith says,“we no longer worry about our periods!
 I no longer have to factor this expense into my budget, and we can all feel confident in class because we are protected.”